-- In 1996, Prime Minister Sheikh Hasina establishes the National Committee on Chittagong Hill Tracts to work out a solution to the conflict in Chittagong Hill Tracts - On 2 December 1997, a "Peace Accord" was signed between the Committee and the PCJSS - The Accord addresses the rehabilitation of tribal refugees and internally displaced - A land commission to be established which will settle land disputes between returning tribal people and Bengali settlers - The decisions of the land commission shall be deemed to be final
+- In 1996, Prime Minister Sheikh Hasina establishes the National Committee on Chittagong Hill Tracts to work out a solution to the conflict in Chittagong Hill Tracts - On 2 December 1997, a "Peace Accord" was signed between the Committee and the PCJSS - PCJSS demanded regional autonomy for the CHT, removal of the Bengali settlers, withdrawal of security forces and restoration of lands to the original owners - While the Peace Accord addresses most of the demands of PCJSS, there are important grey areas and omissions - Removal of settlers from CHT and restoration of lands to original owners is the most essential provision for rehabilitation of the internally displaced population - A Land Commission, whose decisions will be binding, will be set up to resolve all land disputes

 "The Government of Prime Minister Sheikh Hasina which assumed office in June 1996 following general elections, established a committee in October that year chaired by the Chief Whip of the Bangladesh National Assembly to work out a solution to the conflict in Chittagong Hill Tracts.
 The 12-member committee was made up of parliamentarians from the ruling Awami League, the opposition BNP and Jatiya Party, retired government officials and other professionals.
 The first meeting between the National Committee on Chittagong Hill Tracts and the leaders of the PCJSS was held in December 1996.
-Other meetings followed and on 2 December 1997, an agreement generally known as the "Peace Accord" was signed between the National Committee on Chittagong Hill Tracts and the presence of highest government authorities in Bangladesh."
+Other meetings followed and on 2 December 1997, an agreement generally known as the "Peace Accord" was signed between the National Committee on Chittagong Hill Tracts and the Parbhatia Chttagram Jana Sanghati Samiti (PCJSS) in the presence of highest government authorities in Bangladesh."
 (AI February 2000, section 3)